ooni/ooni.org/content/install/lepidopter.md

 ## Access lepidopter SSH service

-You should be able to access lepidopter's SSH service under the following
+You should be able to access Lepidopter's SSH service under the following
 hostname: `lepidopter.local`

 ## Service discovery install instructions

 ### Linux

-By default most Linux distributions (Debian, Fedora, Ubuntu, Archlinux) use the Avahi daemon by default.
-In case that your system doesn't come with the Avahi daemon pre-installed you should be able to install it via the package management of your distribution, the name of the package is usually something similar to `avahi-daemon`.
+Most Linux distributions (Debian, Fedora, Ubuntu, Archlinux) use the Avahi daemon by default.
+In case your system doesn't come with the Avahi daemon pre-installed you should be able to install it via the package manager of your distribution, the name of the package is usually something similar to `avahi-daemon`.
+You should be able to check if the service is running by using a command similar to:

+`systemctl status avahi-daemon`

+You should be able to see an `active (running)` service status.

+If the avahi service is not running try to start it with: `systemctl start avahi-daemon` or `service avahi-daemon start` depending on your distribution.

 ### Mac OSX/iOS